TLS Certificates Discovery

 Get-ChildItem -Path Cert:\LocalMachine\My | ForEach-Object {'Thumbprint: {0}' -f $_.Thumbprint; ($_.Extensions | ForEach-Object {'FieldsSplit'; 'Ext Field: {0}' -f $_.Oid.FriendlyName; 'Ext Value: {0}' -f $_.Format(1)}); 'SplitSection';}

-To get a list of IPsec certificates and details on each certificate the following commands will be executed:
+To obtain a list of IPsec certificates and details on each certificate, BMC Discovery runs the following commands:

 certutil -L -d sql:/etc/ipsec.d